Shopify/Klint/docusaurus/docs/3-functions/drawing/polygon.md

 ```

 ## Notes
-- Uses current fill and stroke styles
+- Do not animate the `rotation` parameter directly, prefer the `rotation` function.
 - Setting `radius2` creates shapes similar to stars or flower petals
 - With `sides = 4` and `rotation = Math.PI/4`, creates a diamond shape
-- Increasing `sides` to large values (>20) approximates a circle
+- Increasing `sides` to large values (>20) approximates a circle, but prefer the `circle` unless you have a good reason